-The consolidated financial statements are presented in United States ("US") dollars which is the functional currency of the Company, its subsidiaries and partnerships, other than SDEL, Daylight Energy Trust, SHCLL and SHMLP which maintain a Canadian dollar functional currency.
+The consolidated financial statements are presented in United States ("US") dollars.
+The functional currency of the Company, its subsidiaries and partnerships, other than SOSP and 1527203 Alberta Ltd., is the Canadian dollar.
+SOSP and 1527203 Alberta Ltd. maintain a US dollar functional currency.
 All financial information presented has been rounded to the nearest million dollars.
 In cases where Canadian dollars are referred to, the amounts will be identified as "CAD".